fishonweb/node-raspiphotobooth/README.md

 ## How it works
 The LED is on to indicate your photobooth is ready to take a pic.
-Press the button , the LED goes off , wait three seconds for the first picture is taken, wait 3 seconds for the second pictureWait few seconds while your images are assembled.
+Press the button , the LED goes off , wait three seconds for the first picture is taken, wait 3 seconds for the second picture.
+Wait few seconds while your images are assembled.
 See your pics.
 Retry when the LED goes on.